Nmcleon/store/README.md

 # Simple Store Website

 This is a basic implementation of a store website using HTML and CSS.
 The website includes a homepage with navigation links, featured collections, and product cards.

-Live Website
-You can view the live website here (replace your-username with your GitHub username).

 ## Table of Contents

 - [Overview](#overview)